tribixbite/awesome/README.md

 *   [mev-fyi/rag](https://github.com/mev-fyi/rag) - me.fyi python backend with core LLM and RAG logic, flask API, Twitter bot
 *   [Doriandarko/claude-engineer](https://github.com/Doriandarko/claude-engineer) - Claude Engineer is an interactive command-line interface (CLI) that leverages the power of Anthropic's Claude-3.5-Sonnet model to assist with software development tasks.
 This tool combines the capabilities of a large language model with practical file system operations and web search functionality.
 *   [freelabz/secator](https://github.com/freelabz/secator) - secator - the pentester's swiss knife
-*   [ScrapeGraphAI/Scrapegraph-LabLabAI-Hackathon](https://github.com/ScrapeGraphAI/Scrapegraph-LabLabAI-Hackathon) - Code for the streamlit demo of Scrapegraph-ai for GPT4-hackaton
+*   [ScrapeGraphAI/Scrapegraph-demo](https://github.com/ScrapeGraphAI/Scrapegraph-demo) - Streamlit demo of Scrapegraph-ai for GPT4-hackaton
 *   [prvnsingh/LLM-WebToGraph](https://github.com/prvnsingh/LLM-WebToGraph) - It is project which uses transformer to scrape the web and LLM to retrieve the identity from the text and store it in neo4j.
 *   [Weyaxi/scrape-open-llm-leaderboard](https://github.com/Weyaxi/scrape-open-llm-leaderboard) - Scrape and export data from the Open LLM Leaderboard.
 *   [Undertone0809/promptulate](https://github.com/Undertone0809/promptulate) - 🚀Lightweight Large language model automation and Autonomous Language Agents development framework.
 Build your LLM Agent Application in a pythonic way!